 We are not Corona Virus!

 This was one of these times.
 I needed to step up and do my part in spreading awareness.
-I have talked about this on my Instagram briefly, but it’s a subject that I would like to give more context and attention here on the blog, so that you understand where my anger comes from.
+I have talked about this on my Instagram briefly, but it’s a subject that I would like to give more context and attention to here on the blog so that you understand where my anger comes from

 So this is my side of the story.
 One of many….